ketaro-m/foosball_robot/README.md

 ```bash
 $ python scripts/hsv.py [image file name]
 ```
-Click the ball in the "hsv" image window, and check the
+Click the ball in the "hsv" image window, and check the HSV value which is printed on the terminal.

 <img width="1000" alt="hsv_optimization.png" src="https://user-images.githubusercontent.com/52503908/103461145-7c71d980-4d5f-11eb-9089-f0d71ea11f1a.png">
 <br />